rubenwardy/minetest/doc/direction.md

 ## 1. Background

-In order to give context to this document, you should consider reading the following resources:
+To give context to this document, you should consider reading the following
+resources:

 * celeron55 has published his opinions on the development of Minetest in these places:
   * [What is Minetest?](http://c55.me/blog/?p=1491)